Daniel-Adan-Lopez/ABCD_Medications/README.md

 🗂️ **Mapping File**
 The code depends on a mapping file (CSV) that specifies which medications belong to each category.

-Use the appropriate mapping file for the medication category you want to recreate (e.g., *Acid Relief/Heartburn*).
+Use the appropriate mapping file for the medication category you want to recreate (e.g., *Any ADHD Medication*).

 The mapping file **must include at least** the following columns:
 1️⃣ **RXCUI**